shaggyy28/batched-file-creator/README.md

     }
 ```
 ### Testing
-Two clicks and impressions files with dummy data for testing
+clicks and impressions files with dummy data in `scripts` folder
 `loadtest` script can be used to post data to webhook
 __Usage__:
 ```